akoul/Messenger/README.md

 =========

 Chat Application in Java
 This is a simple chat messenger application in Java.
+Put the corresponding IP Address of the client.
 Run the server class followed by client class to start chatting. :)